gvwilson/tidynomicon/_en/cleanup.md

 Perdition once again.
 The problem now is that `map` produces a raw list as output.
-The function we want is `map_dfc`, which maps a function across the columns of a tibble and returns a tibble as a result.
+The function we want is `map_dfr`, which maps a function across the rows of a tibble and returns a tibble as a result.
-(There is a corresponding function `map_dfr` that maps a function across rows.)
+(There is a corresponding function `map_dfc` that maps a function across columns.)

 ```r